Eyab0/CoffeeShopAPIs_EXALT/README.md

 # Coffee Shop APIs Project - EXALT Training

-Backend service for a coffee shop that manages  the employees and customers and  allows them to take customer orders.
+Backend service for a coffee shop that manages  the employees and  allows them to take customer orders.

 ## Features